ugo-emekauwa/vmware-esxi-host-restore/README.md

 # How-To: Automating a VMware ESXi Host Configuration Restore

-The PowerShell script named **automate_esxi_host_restore.ps1** listed in this repository demonstrates how to automate restoring the configuration of a VMware ESXi host.
+The sample PowerShell script named **automate_esxi_host_restore.ps1** listed in this repository demonstrates how to automate restoring the configuration of a VMware ESXi host.

 ## Requirements:
   1. Microsoft Windows PowerShell.